imannovv/LAMP-Stack-with-Ansible/README.md

 Dependencies
 ------------

-Dependencies will downloaded in "collections" section.
+Dependencies will downloaded and ready in "collections" section.

 Example Playbook
 ----------------

-Run lamp.yml file to start the Setup of the LAMP Stack
+After changing ansible.cfg and inventory files, Run lamp.yml file to start the Setup of the LAMP Stack

     ansible-playbook lamp.yml